The partial $C^0$-estimate along the continuity method: The case

 Suppose now that we have a sequence of balls $B_i$ satisfying our hypotheses, and $B_i \to Z$ in the Gromov-Hausdorff sense.
 We can follow the arguments in Chen-Donaldson-Sun~\cite{CDS13_2}, Section 2.8, to show that all tangent cones of $Z$ are good.
 As in \cite{CDS13_2} it is easier to explan the proof of a slightly different result.
 Namely, denote the singular set of $Z$ by

-where $S_2(Z)$ denotes the complex codimension 2 singularities, and $\mathcal{D}$ denotes the points that have a tangent cone of the form $\mathbf{C}_\gamma\times\mathbf{C}^{n-1}$. \begin{prop} For any compact set $K\subset Z$, the set $K\cap S(Z)$ has capacity zero, i.e. there is a cutoff function as in Definition~\ref{defn:goodcone} of good tangent cones. \end{prop} \begin{proof} The proof is essentially identical to the one in \cite{CDS13_2}, just defining, for $z\in Z$ and $0 < \rho < 1$
+where $S_2(Z)$ denotes the complex codimension 2 singularities, and $\mathcal{D}$ denotes the points that have a tangent cone of the form $\mathbf{C}_\gamma\times\mathbf{C}^{n-1}$. \begin{prop} For any compact set $K\subset Z$, the set $K\cap S(Z)$ has capacity zero, i.e. there is a cutoff function as in Definition~\ref{defn:goodcone} of good tangent cones. \end{prop} \begin{proof} The proof is very similar to the one in \cite{CDS13_2}, except that our Proposition~\ref{prop:densitylower} is weaker than the corresponding Proposition 17 in \cite{CDS13_2}.